Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the cost of the Magoosh GMAT prep packages?

-Magoosh’s prep options range in price from around $220 on the cheap end to close to $800 on the expensive side.
-The varying packages are priced based on difference in scope and content access, as well as tutoring.
+Magoosh’s prep options range in price from around $220 on the cheap end to $300 on the high end.
+The varying packages are priced based on difference in scope and content access, as well as admissions support.

 Are there any live classes with Magoosh GMAT prep?